 The issue of vaccination

-According to figures released by the MSPP, a total of 117,881 doses of vaccine have been administered in Haiti since July 16, 2021, the date of the first injection.
-As of November 20, 2021, only 66,888 people are fully vaccinated.
+According to figures released by the MSPP, a total of 117,881 vaccine doses have been administered in Haiti since July 16, 2021, the date of the first injection.
+As of November 20, 2021, only 66,888 people were fully vaccinated.
 This is less than 1% of the country’s population.
 The population’s contempt for the COVID-19 vaccine slows down the vaccination process and prevents the Haitian health authorities from achieving the desired vaccine coverage rate.
 According to Tristan Rousset, Communications Officer in the Office of the Pan American Health Organization and the World Health Organization in Haiti, the Haitian government intends to vaccinate 20% of the population.

 Lambert Santé, a clinic located in the commune of Pétion-Ville, is among the 149 vaccination sites in the country.
 Vaccination activities were slowing down at this center during the last week of October.

 “We get about 50 people a day.
 The population is not too interested in getting vaccinated against coronavirus,” says one of the nurses who works there.
 These remarks confirm Jones Polycarpe’s observations toward the vaccine.
-Polycarpe is a student at the State University of Haiti.
+Polycarpe is a student at the State University of Haiti (UEH).
 He said that around the world some doctors do not agree on the effectiveness of vaccines.
 His opinion is that there is no reason for Haitian health authorities to force people to get vaccinated while the country is only slightly affected by the disease.

 “No one is going to force me to take this vaccine, which is already having adverse effects in some individuals”, he said.